 According to a new report, rock and pop stars die young.
-Many of them die from drug overdoses, AIDS or drunk-driving accidents.
-The study found that the average lifespan of American musical stars in pop, rock and rap genre is only 45.
+Many of them die from drug overdoses, AIDS, or drunk-driving accidents.
+The study found that the average lifespan of American musical stars in pop, rock, and rap genres is only 45.
 The average European stars die on average at age 39.

 The scientists published their findings in the British Medical Journal.
 There are many examples of stars dying young and it’s hard to pin down exactly by how many years a star’s life is cut down when he or she becomes famous.